brnhensley/personality-profile/README.md

 # _Personality Profile_

-#### _A webapp that takes Twitter information and returns personality profiles based on that, 7-19-19_
+#### _A webapp that takes a Twitter handle and returns a personality profile based on their tweet history from IMB's Watson, 7-19-19_

 #### _By Brian Hensley_